Computational Materials Science, Master's Program (Two-year)Malmö University

-Malmö University is an innovative, urban and international institute of higher education located in the south of Sweden.
-We offer English-taught programmes at undergraduate and postgraduate level.
-Our high quality education focuses on close collaboration between teachers and students, where...
+Malmö University is characterised by global engagement, community involvement, and a multidisciplinary, challenge-based approach to education, research and collaboration.
+A young innovative, urban and international institute of higher education located in the very south of Sweden.
+We offer English-taught programmes...

 Why study at Malmö University